VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/SeoInfo.md

 # SeoInfo ==~object~==

-The `SeoInfo` represents the SEO information associated with an asset or webpage.
+This type represents the SEO information associated with an asset or webpage.

 ## Fields